Davos diplomacy scene not exactly a natural fit for Trump

-WASHINGTON – One question looms as President Donald Trump packs his bags for Switzerland: How will the Diet Coke-loving nationalist fit in with the Champagne-swilling globalists he'll encounter at the World Economic Forum in Davos?
+WASHINGTON – One question looms as President Donald Trump packs his bags for Switzerland: How will the Diet Coke-loving nationalist fit in with the Champagne-sipping globalists he'll encounter at the World Economic Forum in Davos?

 Continue Reading Below